ShanshanLi-cobo/cobo-waas2-java-sdk/docs/ApprovalEntry.md

 # ApprovalEntry

-The information of an approval request.
+The information of an app workflow approval entry.

 ## Properties